jc-prg/mbox/BACKLOG.md

 * OK - BUG server - if playing and press play in a playlist, start with first song instead of actuall running song (PlaySong -> start file, not list without loading list again) - reduced the errors
 * OK - More detailed podcast information
 * OK - BUG Play stream in local mode
+* OK - ensure UTF-8 in the Dockerfile for filenames with special characters

 * DECLINED - Play the whole song, not only parts // not seen any more
 * DECLINED - dont delete playlist when stop: don't unload playlist/title if stop - just rewind to first position, but display now reflects situation